128technology/docs/docs/config_vrf_route_leaking.md

 Route leaking can be configured for any of the following scenarios.

-### VRF Route Sharing within a Router
+### VRF Route Sharing Within a Router

 To share routes between VRF A and VRF B on the same SSR, use the following process:

-1. Configure an RD for VRF A.
+1. Configure a `route-distinguisher` for VRF A.
 2. Configure the route export from VRF A into the VPN RIB
 - Specify the RT to attach to the exported routes
 - Optionally specify an export policy.